 A great option for people with limited time is to book a group tour.
 Viator offers tours from Nairobi, many of which include a visit to the giraffe center, the Karen Blixen home, and/or the Nairobi National Park.
 Some of the best offered by Viator:

 Elephant Orphanage Tour from Nairobi with optional giraffe center – a great tour for people with limited time.
 They will pick you up at your Nairobi hotel and transport you to the Sheldrick orphanage.

-Best Nairobi Day Trip:Nairobi National Park, Elephant Orphanage & Giraffe Center – If your holiday in Kenya does not include a safari this full day tour is a great opportunity to see a little of what the safari experience offers.
+Best Nairobi Day Trip:Nairobi National Park, Elephant Orphanage & Giraffe Center – If your holiday in Kenya does not include a safari this full day tour is a great opportunity to see a little of what the safari is like.
 Pickup from your Nairobi hotel, several hours in the national park and visits to both animal sanctuaries.

 Nairobi National Park, Elephant Orphanage, Giraffe Center and Karen Blixen Museum – another full day, small group tour that’ll give a taste of the astonishing wildlife of Kenya.

 Where to stay in Nairobi if you’re visiting the Sheldrick elephant orphanage